vincentvankrunkelsven/courses-intro-to-sql/chapter2.md

 *** =xp3: 20

 *** =instructions3
-Get people whose names don't start with A. The pattern you need is `'A%'`.
+Get the names of people whose names don't start with A. The pattern you need is `'A%'`.
 *** =solution3
 ```{sql}
 SELECT name